fusionpbx/fusionpbx-docs/source/advanced/access_controls.rst

 Access control list can allow or deny ranges of IP addresses.
 There are several purposes for using the ACL.

 *  The main purpose is for your carriers ip addresses.
+Add the carrier IP addresses to the CIDR.
 *  Be careful with what and how you use ACL.
 *  Most common mistakes result in calls not working between extensions and other undesirable results.
 *  Be sure to keep Domains access control to default deny.